evonove/mkm-sdk/README.rst

 * ``MKM_ACCESS_TOKEN``
 * ``MKM_ACCESS_TOKEN_SECRET``

-There are also other two variable to be set if you don't want to skip your account integration tests.
+There are also other two variable to be set if you don't want to skip your dedicated app's account integration tests.

 * ``MKM_ACCOUNT_LAST_NAME``
 * ``MKM_ACCOUNT_FIRST_NAME``

+Note that some tests will be skipped depending if `MKM_ACCESS_TOKEN` and `MKM_ACCESS_TOKEN_SECRET` are empty strings or not.